emjay888/quest/Quest_deployment_solution_README.md

 #### Copy's src files and directories to container working directory
 COPY --chown=node:node . .

-#### Runs npm install tp download the dependencies defined in a package.json
+#### Runs npm install and downloads the dependencies defined in a package.json
 RUN npm install

 #### sets default command to execute on container startup